 We greatly appreciate you logging your volunteer hours in the CalNat Volunteer Portal.
-Collecting this data helps us all by demonstrate the power of our community and the impacts everyone is having on our landscape and communities.
+Collecting this data helps us all demonstrate the power of our community and the impacts California Naturalists have on our landscape and communities.
 And of course we love sending you a pin for volunteering 40 hours or more per year and recognizing our super volunteers!

 I. Access the Volunteer Portal for the first time.